chrismcalonan/sql_style_cheat/_includes/sqlstyle.guide.md

 ### Column data types

 These are some suggested column data types to use for maximum compatibility between database engines.
-SQLite afinity (and rule) are in parenthesis.
+SQLite affinity (and rule) are in parenthesis.

 #### Character types: